 Go to portal.azure.com

-Select the Load balancer, it should be a single one named
+Select the Public IP address for the cluster, it should be named templafy-emailsignatureserver

 Upload the secrets to the Kubernetes cluster

-Run the following commands on the directory in which the certificates were generated:
+Run the following commands on the machine and in the directory containing the certificates:

 az aks get-credentials --name templafyemailsignatureserver --resource-group <resource_group>

 kubectl config set-context templafyemailsignatureserver --namespace=templafy-emailsignature

 kubectl create secret generic templafysecrets --from-file=azureAppRegistrationCertificatePassword=./azureAppRegistrationCertificatePassword --from-file=azureAppRegistrationCertificate.pfx=./azureAppRegistrationCertificate.pfx --from-file=smtpTlsCertificatePassword=./smtpTlsCertificatePassword --from-file=smtpTlsCertificate.pfx=./smtpTlsCertificate.pfx